abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

 ### `Redux State`

 The redux store has state for Rover1 component, Rover2 component, and Controller component.
-GridDisplay is a stateless components, and is used to use the state from Rover1, Rover2, and Controller.
+GridDisplay is a stateless components, and is used to render state from Rover1, Rover2, and Controller.
+GridDisplay uses the state from other components as props.
 Rover1 and Rover2 have identical state naming, but differentiate only by the ending integer.
 ![alt text](src/ReduxFlow.png)